pranab19sah99/mlops-project/README.md

-# MLOps Project - CI/CD with FastAPI, MLflow, and GitHub Actions
+# MLOps Project - CI/CD with FastAPI, MLflow, and GitHub Actions - Test

 This project demonstrates an MLOps pipeline using FastAPI, MLflow, Docker, and GitHub Actions for CI/CD, model retraining, and logging/monitoring.